emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Perfect for Publishers, Brands & Consumers.

 == Description ==
+The easy and simple to activate E-MAILiT WordPress plugin allows publishers, webmasters, web designers and developers to show social sharing and bookmarking buttons on their site, in any position, with any UI style.
+E-MAILiT also comes with its own sharing analytics service for tracking sharing actions amongst site users.
+Here are some key features:
+· Automatically add buttons to blog pages and posts,
+· Customize button styles,
+· Select which sharing options to show/hide, and many more...

 E-MAILiT is an alternative method of online advertising, all-in-one!
 Generate income from social behavior and easily attract Advertisers who are looking to target your Sharers.
 Understand how sharing brings you traffic and puts you in front of a targeted audience.
 We help Publishers to increase engagement, turn their visitors into Sharers/Followers/Advertisers and generate income from sites' social behavior via integrated online advertising.

 E-MAILiT is a complete social media marketing tool.
 The website visitors can share a web content, follow the publisher of a website, increase social traffic (fans and followers) and even become an advertiser or client via the promotion area of the widget menu.
 Now you have a strong motive to use E-MAILiT inside your website, generating income from social behavior and easily attracting advertisers who are looking to target your sharers.